 You'd think or at least hope, given the wisdom of the elders (think Sitting Bull, Black Elk, Dan George, Chief Joseph, Geronimo - there have been many; and one hopes, many more to come) that today's First People would be quick to take advantage of the power available from a readily available "natural" source like the sun.
 But I'm residing in a house in a housing project that was constructed for Navajo displaced by the land dispute with the Hopi over on the western side of the rez.
 It's an ideal situation for solar and wind power, 'cause there's enough habitation density to make for easy feeding of excess power back into the grid.

 There's not a single house with a solar panel, nor even the smallest of wind generators in anyone's yard.

 When in doubt, garden.

 I'm planting, I'm planting.
-I put in wild rose along the chain link fence at the property perimeter, black bamboo at the back corner to create a wind barrier so I may have some luck with a vegetable garden in the spring.
+I put in wild rose along the chain link fence at the property perimeter, black bamboo at the back corner to create a wind barrier so my Navajo family and I may have some luck with a vegetable garden in the spring.
 Drought-tolerant plants - this has to be a water-wide project.
 Rosemary.
 Desert sage.
 I'm composting, of course.
-But that's not commonplace here at all.
+(That's not commonplace, here, not at all.)

-I'm also looking for a new job here, so I can stay.
+I'm also looking for a new job here so I can stay.
 Live in hope, right?
-Meanwhile, I'm going to Prescott Valley to see friends in the area, just before the American Thanksgiving.
-It'll be the first time, ever in my life, that I will travel so very close to Arcosanti and not actually go there to visit.
+Meanwhile, since it's just before the USA Thanksgiving, I'm going to Prescott Valley to see friends in the area.
+It'll be the first time, ever in my life, that I will travel close to Arcosanti and not actually go there to visit.
 It feels a little odd, but somehow necessary to maintain my distance.

-Having pitched a legion of development ideas to the Board of Trustees with the only response, "Not now;" it doesn't feel right to go over there if I won't be able to water the roses I planted on Colly's grave.
-I'm going to forego doing as I would like to do.
+Having pitched a legion of development ideas to the Board of Trustees with the only response, "Not now;" it doesn't feel right to go.
+If I won't be able to water the roses I planted on Colly's grave, I will do without doing as I would like to do.
 Resquiat.